Measles

 Prognosis

 The prognosis for measles is generally good, with infection only occasionally being fatal.
-The CDC reports the childhood mortality rate from measles infection in the United States to be 0.1-0.2%.
+The CDC reports that the childhood mortality rate from measles infection in the United States is 0.1-0.2%.
 However, many complications and sequelae may develop, and measles is a major cause of childhood blindness in developing countries.

 Globally, measles remains one of the leading causes of death in young children.
-According to the CDC, measles caused an estimated 197,000 deaths worldwide in 2007.
-[27] An estimated 85% of these deaths occurred in Africa and Southeast Asia.
-From 2000-2007, deaths worldwide fell by 74% (to 197,000 from an estimated 750,000), thanks to the partnership of several global organizations.
+According to the CDC, measles caused an estimated 107,500 deaths worldwide in 2023, and most occurred in children.
+[20]

 Case-fatality rates are higher among children younger than 5 years.
 The highest fatality rates are among infants aged 4-12 months and in children who are immunocompromised because of human immunodeficiency virus (HIV) infection or other causes.